Fernandinho (footballer, born May 1985): Style of play and impact

-Fernandinho is well known for his pace and ability to shoot from long distances, as well as his energy, technique, movement, and work-rate.
-He has been described in the media as "a defensive midfielder with a box to box style of play, contributing in large part to the defense and the attack.
-With a powerful shot and great passing range, Fernandinho has played an important part in breaking up opposition attacks and creating goal scoring opportunities".
+Fernandinho was well known for his pace and ability to shoot from long distances, as well as his energy, technique, movement, and work-rate.
+He was described in the media as "a defensive midfielder with a box to box style of play, contributing in large part to the defense and the attack.
+With a powerful shot and great passing range, Fernandinho played an important part in breaking up opposition attacks and creating goal scoring opportunities".
 Jonathan Wilson, when writing for The Guardian in 2013, described Fernandinho as a holding midfielder who can "make tackles," and who is "capable of regaining the ball," while also noting that he frequently functioned "as the more "creative player alongside a destroyer."
-However, he also clarified that while "Fernandinho is a fine long passer, [...] he is not an Alonso or an Andrea Pirlo type; he is not a regista.
-Rather he likes to make forward surges, just as Touré does, and, as he showed against Arsenal on Saturday, is more than capable of scoring goals when chances present themselves."
+However, he also clarified that while "Fernandinho was a fine long passer, [...] he is not an Alonso or an Andrea Pirlo type; he is not a regista.
+Rather he likes to make forward surges, just as Touré does, and, [...] is more than capable of scoring goals when chances present themselves."
 As such, he labelled Fernandinho as a "carrier" or "surger," namely "a player capable of making late runs or carrying the ball at his feet."
-Manchester City manager Pep Guardiola has praised Fernandinho for his intelligence, versatility, ability in the air, and wide range of skills, noting that "Fernandinho can do everything," also citing his important role in the club's successes.
+Manchester City manager Pep Guardiola praised Fernandinho for his intelligence, versatility, ability in the air, and wide range of skills, noting that "Fernandinho can do everything," also citing his important role in the club's successes.
 Due to a series of injuries to the Manchester City first team's defensive players, Guardiola also deployed Fernandinho as a centre-back on occasion during the 2019–20 season, a position in which he received praise in the media for his performances.

-The importance and magnitude of work played by Fernandinho in Manchester City also becomes apparent in his absence.
+The importance and magnitude of work played by Fernandinho in Manchester City also became apparent in his absence.
 The three defeats in December 2018 in the Premier League were mostly attributed to the fact Fernandinho didn't play due to injury.
 Based on the statistics from around that time, it was found that City won 10% more games when Fernandinho was in the starting line-up, and the main reason being his ability to both destroy a rival's attack, and create new opportunities for his team through his long-distance passes.